OrangeReaper/homeassistant/README.md

 1. In the morning, when movement is detected in the hall, the Radio is switched on and tuned to our local station
 2. *TODO* in the evening, when movement is detected in the hall, the lighting is switched on.

-## <a name="Hallway"></a>
+## <a name="Hallway">Hallway</a>

 [Top](#top)

 I run [Hassbian](https://www.home-assistant.io/docs/installation/hassbian/) on a Raspberry Pi 3+; this is located in the hall and connected to my router which is also in the hall near my front door.
-This is convenient for the presence detection used in [Welcome Home](#welcomehome) (below); I use a *HC-SR501 PIR Motion Detector* and a *RCWL-0516 RADAR Motion Detector* 'in tandem' to detect motion in my hallway.
+This is convenient for the presence detection used in [Welcome Home](#welcomehome) (below); I use a Z-Wave *Aeotec Multisensor 6* to realise the motion detection.
 There is also a light in the hallway which is controlled through a LightwaveRF switch.

 ### Automations
 1. When movement is detected in the hall, and it is dark, the light is switched on; the light stays switched on until movement is no longer detected for a period of 1 minute.